 |Create shipping rules||Yes||Yes|

 Shopify gives you plenty of freedom to include, or exclude taxes from the prices displayed on your store.
-They also support automatic tax rates for different countries.
+They also support automatic tax rates for different countries and registration-based taxes.
 A cool trick that can save you time, but worth double-checking.

 Wix does have a multilingual feature but it’s not SEO-friendly unfortunately (it uses the same URLs for all languages).
 Better than nothing but we’d not recommend it.